carltonj2000/docker/README.md

 ## Hosts

 Added the following to `/etc/hosts`.
-Need the `::1` IPv6 duplicated on MAC so that the name lookup is fast.
+Need the `::1` IPv6 duplicated on MAC so that the name lookup is fast, without it Bounjour get take 5+ seconds before the lookup completes.

 ```
 127.0.0.1       carltonathome.local